Emerging markets aren't just suffering through another market rout—it's a third wave of the financial crisis, Goldman said.

 Ferrari said they would float 17.2 million shares at $48-$52, about 10% of the company.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Pimco Bill Gross' decision to leave the firm for Janus Capital.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including European stocks breaking a six day winning streak.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including how the sudden selloff in the U.S. has driven down European stocks and the likelihood QE will move forward.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including European stocks, wage pressures in the UK, and the debt load in Greece.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Germany Merck's deal to buy Sigma-Aldrich, and why mining stocks across Europe are down.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Morgan Stanley's positive outlook on oil.